RhythmAhir/Bedrock_meeting_Summarization/README.md

 ---

 ## 5. **Testing the API with Postman**

-To verify the setup, we tested the API using **Postman**.
-A POST request was sent with a file containing the meeting notes to be summarized.
+To test the system, we uploaded an entire **27-page US Chemical Safety Board meeting document from January 20, 2016**.
+This document, containing meeting notes, was collected as a sample to demonstrate the summarization capabilities of the Lambda function.

 1. **Postman Request**:
-   - The request includes a JSON payload with the base64-encoded email content.
+   - We submitted the document as a base64-encoded file through a **POST** request to the **API Gateway**.
+The file was sent with a JSON payload, specifying the key `meeting-summary-01` and containing the content to be summarized.

 2. **API Response**:
-   - A successful response from the API confirmed that the Lambda function executed as expected, generating the summary and saving it in S3.
+   - The Lambda function processed the document and generated a summary when sending the request.
+The system returned a successful response, confirming the completion of the summary generation.
+The summarized content was then stored in the **S3 bucket** for future access.

 **Screenshot of the Postman request and response confirming successful execution**:
 ![Alt text](<https://github.com/RhythmAhir/Bedrock_meeting_Summarization/blob/main/Screenshot/5.%20POSTMAN%20POST.png>)